estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

+This Flow connector uses change data capture (CDC) to continuously capture updates in a PostgreSQL database into one or more Flow collections.

+`ghcr.io/estuary/source-postgres:dev` provides the latest connector image when using the Flow GitOps environment.
+You can also follow the link in your browser to see past image versions.

 ## Prerequisites
 To use this connector, you'll need a PostgreSQL database setup with the following:
 * [Logical replication enabled](https://www.postgresql.org/docs/current/runtime-config-wal.html) — `wal_level=logical`